 How Diverse Should Your Dataset Be?

-You also need to define how diverse your data should be, i.e., data collected from age group, gender, race, language & dialect, education qualification, income, marital status, and geographical location.
+You also need to define how diverse your data should be, i.e., data collected from age group, gender, ethnicity, language & dialect, education qualification, income, marital status, and geographical location.

 Is Your Data Sensitive?